Letters and a map document humane & racial justice movements that pointed the way for Martin Luther King Jr.

 William Alan Swallow wrote black & Jewish leaders out of humane history

 Hansen met his life partner, Willian Alan Swallow, at the American Humane Association, where Swallow had worked since 1930.

 Swallow, editor of the American Humane Association monthly periodical The National Humane Review from 1941 to 1943, followed Hansen to the Massachusetts SPCA for the remainder of his career.

 Swallow’s 1963 book Quality of Mercy was for nearly forty years considered the definitive history of the U.S. humane movement.

-Swallow, however, completely omitted any notice of either black or Jewish leadership and participation, except for a transient mention that the Rhode Island SPCA and Children’s Society, founded in 1871, leased shelter space until 1925, when it opened a shelter funded “by the estate of a Negro lady, Sarah E. Gardiner of Newport, whom the Society had helped from time to time in removing stray cats.”
+Swallow, however, almost completely omitted any notice of either black or Jewish leadership and participation.
+The one exception was a transient mention that the Rhode Island SPCA and Children’s Society, founded in 1871, leased shelter space until 1925.
+Then it opened a shelter funded “by the estate of a Negro lady, Sarah E. Gardiner of Newport, whom the Society had helped from time to time in removing stray cats.”

 [See How “Quality of Mercy” Swallowed the humane movement (part 1) and How “Quality of Mercy” Swallowed the humane movement (part 2)]